mmbase/mmbase-oldimport/contributions/CMSContainer_Modules/rssfeed/README.txt

 TODO:
 * ??? merge into core ???
-* add images to the items in the feed
 * use the CMSC channel selector in stead of the edit wizard one
 * ??? email automatic ???